 Slurm on Talapas

 Slurm is job scheduling software that apportions resources to jobs distributed across the hundreds of nodes on Talapas.
 To use Talapas, you must request resources and define job parameters in the form of Slurm jobs.
-This lesson introduces Slurm job configuration in detail.
+This lesson introduces Slurm job configuration.

 Lesson Setup